ColColonCleaner/xVoteWeapon/README.md

 <ul>
     <li>Disallowed Weapons
         <ul>
-            <li>List of Weapons that will show up as 'Disallowed Weapon' or 'Invalid Weapon Code' and cannot be used as a vote.<li>
+            <li>List of Weapons that will show up as 'Disallowed Weapon' or 'Invalid Weapon Code' and cannot be used as a vote.</li>
         </ul>
     </li>
 </ul>

-<h2>Current In-Game Commands</h2>
+<h2>Current In-Game Player Commands</h2>
 <ul>
     <li>voteweapon
         <ul>